-Guitar-and-Bass Magazine’s coverage of the Who’s live rig, including Pete Townshend’s revolutionary use of TubeTraps to control and refine his amplified sound.
+Guitar-and-Bass Magazine’s Exclusive: Pete Townshend’s The Who Live Rig, including Pete Townshend’s revolutionary use of TubeTraps to control and refine his amplified sound.

 Pete is one of our longest term customers and one of the first to apply our modular acoustics to the stage.

 Since their inception in 1964, the Who have been putting on one of the most fable live concert experiences in the rock and roll canon.
 From blistering renditions of classics such as My Generation to the wanton destruction of instruments and stages alike, the Who has made a name for themselves as top notch showmen during the British Invasion of the mid-sixties.
 Lead

 duitarist, principle songwriter and all around rock god Pete Townshend has been a long term fan of

 TubeTrap since the mid eighties and remains one of

 ASC’s more faithful customers.
 Our friends at Guitar-and-Bass recently wrote a wonderful article on the Who’s live rig rundown:

 ”Myer also brings out the TubeTraps, bass traps made by Acoustic Sciences Corp, invented by Art Noxon.
 On the top is written, ‘this half is a treble diffuser and usually faces the listener, the full perimeter is bass absorptive’.